igeorge0902/CollectionOfApplications/README.md

 # CollectionOfApplications

-The repos at N. Virgina and Oregon are for the free and unconditional gift to the public.
+The repos at N. Virgina and Oregon are for free and unconditional gift to the public.

 Navigate to: